openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

 In the context of wallet attestation, Android key attestation is the appropriate tool for long lived wallet attestations.
 The EUDI ARF does include requirements for short lived device attestations where Google Play integrity or a third party RASP tool could be appropriate.
 These are not implemented in Bifold and it is not clear how they could be implemented without third party proprietary tooling - either on IOS or Android.

 Android Key attestation does not require an API call to Google servers.
 The process to generate the attestation (certificate chain) is internal to the device.
-The attesttion is used to validate the following:
+The attestation is used to validate the following:
    - The signing key of the app matches the expected signing key.
 This validates that app has not been tampered with.
 Note that it does not explicitly check that the App came from the Google Play store.
    - That the key pair was generated in the secure area
-   - Taht the device is not rooted via a boot state claim check.
+   - That the device is not rooted via a boot state claim check.
 This requires that any device with an unlocked boot loader must be rejected.
    - The Device is a Genuine OEM.
 It is up to the wallet provider to decide what root certificates they accept.

 **React-Native Support**

 The following Expo library is used to implement the IOS and Android OS level APIs: https://docs.expo.dev/versions/latest/sdk/app-integrity/ (in Alpha release).
 As per the OS requirements, a nonce is required from the backend server to generate the attested keys.
 The nonce is used to protect against replay attacks and is embedded in the attestation object.
-Unfortuanately because of this nonce requirement the expo app integrity library is likely not suitable to generate hardware backed keys for other use cases - dPOP and hardware backed cryptographic holder binding.
+Unfortunately because of this nonce requirement the expo app integrity library is likely not suitable to generate hardware backed keys for other use cases - dPOP and hardware backed cryptographic holder binding.

 **Bifold**